-The reason?
-A Parkinson’s disease-like condition known as vascular parkinsonism (VP).
-The movement issues from VP are caused by small strokes in a section of the brain called the basal ganglia, which controls movement, among other functions.
+Vascular parkinsonism (also known as VP) is a Parkinson’s disease-like condition.
+The movement issues that stem from VP are caused by small strokes that occur in a section of the brain called the basal ganglia, which controls movement, among other functions.
+Here's what to know about vascular parkinsonism and how it relates to Parkinson's disease.

 VP versus Parkinson’s

 While the two conditions share a number of symptoms, there are important differences.
-Parkinson’s typically progresses gradually, but because strokes can happen suddenly, VP can appear or worsen suddenly.
+Parkinson’s typically progresses gradually.
+But because strokes can happen suddenly, VP can appear or worsen suddenly.
 VP most often affects the lower body.
-There may be other signs of stroke with VP, such as slurred speech or cognitive impairment, and sometimes incontinence.
+There may be other signs of stroke that occur with VP, such as slurred speech or cognitive impairment, and sometimes incontinence.

 Because VP is essentially a series of strokes, risk factors for VP are the same as risk factors for stroke.
 They include: